Bali, Indonesia

 When we asked people living in Bali what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Bali is generally quite pleasant.
 The island is known for its stunning beaches, lush jungles, and vibrant culture, making it an attractive destination for those looking to live and work abroad.
 The cost of living is relatively low, and the locals are friendly and welcoming.
 There is a wide variety of accommodation options available, ranging from luxury villas to budget hostels.
 The digital infrastructure is also quite good, with reliable internet access and plenty of coworking spaces.
-Overall, Bali is an ideal destination for those looking for a unique and exciting place to live and work," said one expat in Bali.
+Overall, Bali is an ideal destination for those looking for a unique and exciting place to live and work," wrote a member in Bali.

 What do expats in Bali appreciate most about the local culture?